Nsima/Nsima/README.md

 > I'm always looking for like-minded people who are passionate about **privacy tech, DeFi, and decentralization**.
 If you're down to build something experimental and disruptive, let’s connect!

-🔭 **Currently working on:** Privacy-enhanced blockchain projects, including Romanium.
+🔭 **Currently working on:** Privacy-enhanced blockchain projects, including Romenium.
 👯 **Looking for:** Collaborators interested in **Zero-Knowledge Proofs (ZKPs)**, privacy-preserving tech, and **Web3 dApps**.
 ⚡ **Fun fact:** I spend most of my time thinking about **financial privacy**, breaking **centralized systems**, and building things to make surveillance obsolete.